Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 The shipper is legally responsible for the VGM.
 Specifically, it is the legal entity or person named as the shipper on the carrier's bill of lading.
 That party must determine the verified weight using one of the two approved methods and submit it to the carrier in time for vessel loading.

 In practice the work is often delegated.
-A freight forwarder, a Container Freight Station, a packing facility, or a third-party logistics provider may perform the weighing and file the VGM on the shipper's behalf.
+A freight forwarder, a Container Freight Station, a packing facility, or a third party logistics provider may perform the weighing and file the VGM on the shipper's behalf.
 Delegation does not transfer the legal responsibility.
 The shipper named on the bill of lading remains accountable for the accuracy of the declared figure, even when another party did the weighing.
-This is why forwarders treat VGM as a controlled step in the export workflow rather than an afterthought, and why software that runs ocean freight management keeps the VGM status visible on every booking.
+This is why forwarders treat VGM as a controlled step in the export workflow rather than an afterthought, and why platforms that run Ocean Freight Management Software keep the VGM status visible on every booking.

 VGM is one defined step inside the ocean export booking flow.
 The sequence below shows where it fits and what each stage involves.